azanin/pandoc_resume/markdown/resume.md

 Experience
 ----------

-**Senior Sofware Developer 2019-present, YOOX NET A PORTER GROUP:**
+**Senior Sofware Developer 2015-present, YOOX NET A PORTER GROUP:**

+* Functional Programming enthusiast with extensive experience using Scala for the past 5 years.
+* Believer in teamwork and collaboration to help improve my expertise and level of knowledge whilst offering help/support to other team members.

-In 2019 I became a **Senior Software Developer** leading the team specialized in the management of the customer order lifecycle of our backend.
-Being the technical leader of the team focused me on further aspects like:
+In 2019 I was promoted to **senior software developer** which meant leading the team responsible for the complete lifecycle of the backend ordering system.
+Being the technical leader include these additional responsibilities:

 * Integrating and onboarding external clients on our platform
 * Increase and manage the technical level of my team
 * Be responsible for the architectural choices of our domain cooperating with other teams
-* Have a strict connection with a business analyst for designing the best solution given the requirements
+* Have a strict connection with a business analyst for designing the best solution given the require- ments
 * Be the responsible for the technical judgment of new candidates that want to join our team

-**Sofware Developer 2015-2019, YOOX NET A PORTER GROUP:**

-I started as a **Software developer** in the team specialized in the management of the customer order lifecycle of our backend system.
-During the very first period, we were very committed to building a brand new platform and so my effort has been focused mostly in:

-* Develop a consistent number of microservices and anti-corruption layers
-* Customize and manage a third-party order management system (IBM Sterling Order Management System)

 **Internship trainee April-October 2015, YOOX NET A PORTER GROUP.**